icecrime/vossibility-collector/README.md

 identifier](https://developer.github.com/webhooks/#events), and each value a string that references a given [transformation](#transformation-definition).

+We also require two special entries in an event set definition: `snapshot_issue` (which applies to snapshoted issue content) and `snapshot_pull_request` (which applies to snapshoted pull request content).
+Those are mandatory because we assume that issues and pull requests are always being stored.

 ### `[transformations]` section

 The `[transformation]` section is both the most complex and most interesting section.
 It defines a